Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Results and discussion

 \subsection{Setup for Simulations}

-In this section, we implement the (3+1) dimensional viscous hydrodynamic CLVisc \citep{Pang:2012he,Pang:2018zzo} with AMPT initial conditions \citep{Lin:2004en,Wu:2019eyi,Wu:2020yiz} to generate the freezeout hyper-surface and the profile of fluid velocity and temperature at that hyper-surface.
+In this section, we implement (3+1) dimensional viscous hydrodynamic CLVisc \citep{Pang:2012he,Pang:2018zzo} with AMPT initial conditions \citep{Lin:2004en,Wu:2019eyi,Wu:2020yiz} to generate the freeze-out hyper-surface and the profile of the fluid velocity and temperature at that hyper-surface.
 Unless noted otherwise, we choose the EoS ``\emph{s95p-pce}'' \citep{Huovinen:2009yb} instead of the EoS \citep{Denicol:2018wdp} used in Refs. \citep{Fu:2020oxj,Fu:2021pok}.